VelocityLapse/velocitylapse.github.io/source/projects/managing_projects.rst

 Deleting and Renaming Projects
 ------------------------------

-Tapping on the three dots button brings up a menu to rename the project,saving the project settings as a preset, or delete the project and images permanently.
+Tapping on the three dots button brings up a menu to rename the project, save the project settings as a preset, or delete the project and images permanently.

 Sorting Projects